-Click the self-service option, and the Self-Service App launches to take you through the collection process.
+Click the self-service option, and the Self-Service App or the MyID Client for Windows launches to take you through the collection process.

-You must have the Self-Service App installed, and the MyID Client Service app installed and running, to use these features.
-For more information about using Self-Service workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop or Self-Service App workflows.
+You must have either the Self-Service App or the MyID Client for Windows installed, and the MyID Client Service app installed and running, to use these features.
+For more information about using Self-Service workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop, Self-Service App, or MyID Client for Windows workflows.

-17.2 Launching self-service workflows
+18.2 Launching self-service workflows